 Mrs Sharma is surprised to know about portability through a friend who describes it as a provision implemented by IRDA that allows the policyholder to switch over to a new insurance service provider under the same terms those exist under the present policy.
 With this provision, one won't have to worry about losing the waiting period of PED, while going for a new policy.

 Starting and planning early always helps.
 Studying just a day before the exam may get you passing marks but won't help you make it to the merit list.
-Same is with a health insurance.
+Same is with health insurance.
 Starting at an early age would be beneficial as the premiums to be paid would be low and there won't be any necessary co-payments and the waiting period for the pre-existing diseases shall be quite less as well.

 Whereas, buying your first health insurance at the age of 60 or 65 (or at a higher age than now!) won't just make it pricey but would also make it complicated.
-With various exclusions and necessary co-payments the policy would become difficult to maintain and out of pocket expenses would increase too.
+With various exclusions and necessary co-payments, the policy would become difficult to maintain and out of pocket expenses would increase too.
 Moreover, waiting period on your pre-existing ailments (when a policy is bought at an older age) would be longer (Depending on your age).
 You certainly can't afford to wait that long, can you?
 This is why it is really important that you buy your health plan at a young age and make your sunset years comfortable and easy.

 As stated above, inflation in health insurance is set to increase at an alarmingly high rate with your age.
-At this rate it is most advisable to purchase health insurance at the earliest possible age and also mandatory to choose a sum insured that doesn't fall short to appropriately cover your healthcare costs, particularly 25-30 years from your current age.
-The whole purpose of buying a health insurance is defeated if you are unable to benefit from it in your 60s and 70s, the age band when you require medical aid the most.
+At this rate, it is most advisable to purchase health insurance at the earliest possible age and also mandatory to choose a sum insured that doesn't fall short to appropriately cover your healthcare costs, particularly 25-30 years from your current age.
+The whole purpose of buying health insurance is defeated if you are unable to benefit from it in your 60s and 70s, the age band when you require medical aid the most.

 While taking inflation into account, calculate the amount that you would require some 25 or 30 years later.
-You can use the below mentioned formula to arrive at a suitable sum insured.
+You can use the below-mentioned formula to arrive at a suitable sum insured.

 Amount required = Current value x (1 + inflation rate considered) raised to the power of (Tenure)

 Be careful while choosing your health policies as the slightest of leniency on your part could land you in financial trouble.
 You buy health insurance to protect yourself against unexpected medical emergencies, then why must the insurer raise your next annual premium just because you claimed your policy the previous year.
 You are paying for it so you ought to use it.
 Ensure that there is no such clause as claim holding in your policy.
 Please be vigilant while going through health plans and weed out the ones that come with claim holding clause.
-Instead buy the plans that are free from such restrictions and solve the sole purpose without emptying your pocket.
+Instead, buy the plans that are free from such restrictions and solve the sole purpose without emptying your pocket.

 Health Insurance is indispensable as medical costs are rising at an uncontrolled rate.
 The absence of a health cover can surely burn a hole in your pocket.
 With many lifestyle diseases on the rise (BP, Diabetes, arthritis etc.) health cover is soon going to become an absolute necessity.
 Insurers are cleverly capitalizing on people's demand for health covers and are looking for reasons to raise premiums.
-It is therefore the customers’ job to carefully select that health plan which is reasonably priced and imposes bare minimum restrictions on them.
-Steer clear of policies that have conditions like claim holding, age renewal only till the age of 65, necessary co-payment etc. Enroll for a health plan after watchful consideration and make sure it matches your needs.
+It is, therefore, the customers’ job to carefully select that health plan which is reasonably priced and imposes bare minimum restrictions on them.
+Steer clear of policies that have conditions like claim holding, age renewal only till the age of 65, necessary co-payment etc. Enrol for a health plan after watchful consideration and make sure it matches your needs.